aqb47/GraphTUI/README.md

 ### The Concept
 This is my final project submission for Harvard's CS50x.

-Basically I really like generating graphs and visualisations using matplotlib, and I absolutely love making ASCII art.
+Basically, I really like generating graphs and visualisations using matplotlib, and I absolutely love making ASCII art.
 So, I wanted to combine these two things and make a project in Python where you could generate simple graphs of mathematical functions in a copy-pastable format.

 You definitely won't get the clearest graphs in the world with my project but I aimed to make it a tool which can be used to quickly and roughly visualize simple functions while having easy control on the scale and step of the graph generation.